ShemaSafari/ShemaOS_v1.0/docs/os_roadmap.md

 ✓ -- Made the VGA driver (I can now print text on screen) --

-✓ -- Set up the IDT, ISR, IRQ now my OS can handle exceptions and not frick out or crash on incoming interrupts --
+✓ -- Set up the IDT, ISR, IRQ now my OS can handle exceptions and not freak out or crash on incoming interrupts --

-☐ -- Impliment the Keyboard driver --
+✓ -- Impliment the Keyboard driver (my OS can now take in keyboard inputs)--

-☐ -- Make the Graphics Mode Driver --
+☐ -- Impliment a basic Shell --

 ☐